Radiologic Technology Major, Medical Imaging Program Information/Prerequisite

 This lab is designed to educate the medical imaging student on how to obtain an accurate assessment of the patient including proper patient identification.
 The students will be educated in obtaining patient vital signs including blood pressure, pulse, temperature, pulse oximetry, and respirations.
 The students will also learn the proper methods for transferring a patient and taught the basics of venipuncture in order to perform contrast injections.
 The students will learn how to properly don (put on) and doff (take off) personal protective equipment (PPE).
 The student will also learn both sterile and medical aseptic technique and will be fit tested for a respirator n95 mask.

 RDT 105 Principles of Radiation Protection 3 cr.
 Fall I

-Provides knowledge of radiation protection and radiation biology as related to the legal and ethical responsibilities of the radiographer.
-Reviews Regulatory Agencies and their requirements.
-Identifies biological effect and response to radiation on patients, personnel, and the public.
+This course provides knowledge of radiation protection and radiation biology as related to the legal and ethical responsibilities of the radiographer.
+Review of Regulatory Agencies and their requirements.
+Cell radiosensitivity will be explored in great detail.
+Biological effects and response to radiation at the patient, personnel, and the public levels will be discussed.

 RDT 116 Radiographic Pathology 3 cr.
-(WAC) Spring II
+Spring II

 RDT 118 Breast Imaging 1 cr.
 Spring I

 This class is designed to provide the medical imaging student with an introduction to the field of Mammography.
 The class will be presented in a series of lectures.
 Breast cancer statistics, anatomy and physiology of the breast, mammographic positioning, interventional procedures, advanced technology and quality control of equipment will all be discussed.